Bureau of Enforcement, Investigation, and Compliance (BEIC) Compliance Program

 A list of OTI regulatory obligations also is provided at the commencement of each compliance audit.
 The completed questionnaire and any supporting documents must be returned within 30 days.

-During a routine compliance audit, BOE may identify one or more areas of non-compliance with Commission regulations.
-In this case, BOE will follow-up with the OTI in an attempt to resolve any non-compliant aspects of the OTI’s operations.
+During a routine compliance audit, BEIC may identify one or more areas of non-compliance with Commission regulations.
+In this case, BEIC will follow-up with the OTI in an attempt to resolve any non-compliant aspects of the OTI’s operations.
 OTI cooperation during the audit is key to achieve prompt completion of the audit and any corrective actions.

 Recent Non-Compliance Issues

-Based on BOE audits results for the most recent period (January – June, 2017), the most common issues encountered during the course of an OTI compliance audit are:
+Based on BEIC audits results for the most recent period (January – June, 2017), the most common issues encountered during the course of an OTI compliance audit are:

 - Failure to update Non-Vessel-Operating Common Carrier (NVOCC) rates or maintaining a tariff that contains one rate applicable to “Cargo NOS”